List of Top 20 Masai Mara Reserve Animals by Hail Tours Kenya

 Also known as gnu, wildebeests are members of the antelope family but are worth seeing in Masai Mara National Reserve due to the legendary annual wildebeest migration.

-WildebeestThey usually form large herds in the Serengeti-Mara ecosystem of Kenya and Tanzania and live in the open woodlands and open grassy plains.
+WildebeestThey usually form large herds in the Serengeti-Mara ecosystem of Kenya and Tanzania and live in the open woodlands and grassy plains.

 1. Aardvark